enifmada/EMSel/README.md

 --save_csv
-    If input is a VCF, saves a CSV of the same name containing the intermediate conversion of the VCF into (sampling time, derive alleles, total sample) triplets to speed up future runs.
+    If input is a VCF, saves a CSV of the same name containing the intermediate conversion of the VCF into (sampling time, total samples, derived alleles) triplets to speed up future runs.
 Note that the saved CSV will include conversion from years to generations.